 Common Business Legal Needs

-Lustig & Wickert assists its clients with the legal needs that are common to most businesses, such as preparing or reviewing leases, employment agreements, non-disclosure agreements, independent contractors agreements and vendor contracts.
-We routinely advise our clients on employment matters including hiring and termination, and help them navigate the minefield of laws and regulations regarding independent contractors, non-competition agreements, non-solicitation agreements, non-disclosure agreements, trade secrets, trademarks and intellectual property rights.
-When the time comes to terminate an employee, we can recommend severance or termination agreements and advise our clients through the myriad laws impacting this relationship.
-We can also help you structure new business relationships and create the agreements that make them work.
+Lustig & Wickert assists its clients with the legal needs common to most businesses, such as reviewing leases, employment agreements, non-compete agreements, non-disclosure agreements, independent contractor’s agreements and vendor contracts.
+We routinely advise our clients on employment matters including hiring and termination and help them navigate the minefield of laws and regulations regarding independent contractors, trade secrets, trademarks and intellectual property rights.
+When the time comes to terminate an employee, we can recommend severance or termination agreements and advise our clients through the myriad laws impacting the employment relationship.
+We also help our clients structure new business relationships and create the agreements that make them work.
 We can answer your legal questions and give you solid business advice you can rely on.
 Whatever your business legal needs, trust Lustig & Wickert to handle them properly.

 Business Purchases and Sales

-We are also skilled at handling the purchase and sale of our clients business interests, including stock purchases, asset purchases and mergers.
-We are experienced at everything from negotiations and contracting, to closing.
-We work closely with our clients tax advisor to structure the proposed transaction in a tax advantaged way.
-We can review critical documents such as real estate leases, loan documents, employment agreements, non-competition agreements, vendor contracts and insurance policies and help develop transactional strategies.
+We are highly skilled at handling the purchase and sale of business interests, including stock purchases, asset purchases, tax-deferred exchanges, and mergers.
+We are experienced at everything from negotiation and contracting, to closing.
+We work closely with our client’s tax advisors to structure proposed transactions in tax advantaged ways.
+We review critical documents such as security filings, liens, real estate leases, loan documents, employment agreements, non-competition agreements, vendor contracts, insurance policies, patents, trademarks, copyrights, and help develop transactional strategies.
 Once a contract has been signed and the deal formalized, we work closely with our clients and their accountants to close the transaction and transfer the business interest.

 Shareholder Agreements

-Lustig & Wickert can also recommend shareholder agreements and operating agreements which impose rights, obligations and restrictions upon the individual shareholders and owners of a businesses.
+Lustig & Wickert can recommend shareholder agreements and operating agreements which impose rights, obligations and restrictions upon the individual shareholders, partners, and owners of a businesses.
 These types of agreements frequently determine the outcome in the event of death, disability, divorce, termination of employment, purchase or sale of an interest in the business, deadlock and failure to agree.

 Corporate Compliance